vadim-miller2/book-test1/pages/ch_app_test.md

 Server descriptors of type <span class="nctnt ncbi-type">NAMEHOLD</span> are special.
 As <span class="nctnt ncbi-var">arguments</span>, they have only a server type keyword.
 The namehold specification informs the daemon that the service of this name and type is not to be defined later in any configuration file except for the current one.
 Also, if the host (and/or port) is specified, then this protection works only for the service name on the particular host (and/or port).

-<span class="nctnt highlight">Note:</span> it is recommended that a dummy port number (such as :0) is always put in the namehold specifications to avoid ambiguities with treating the server type as a host name.
+:heavy_exclamation_mark: __Notes__ it is recommended that a dummy port number (such as :0) is always put in the namehold specifications to avoid ambiguities with treating the server type as a host name.
 The following example disables <span class="nctnt ncbi-var">TestService</span> of type <span class="nctnt ncbi-type">DNS</span> from being defined in all other configuration files included later, and <span class="nctnt ncbi-var">TestService2</span> to be defined as a <span class="nctnt ncbi-app">NCBID</span> service on host foo:

     TestService  NAMEHOLD    :0 DNS
     TestService2 NAMEHOLD foo:0 NCBID

 #### Sites

-LBSMD is minimally aware of NCBI network layout and can generally guess its “site” information from either an IP address or special location-role files located in the /etc/ncbi directory: a BE-MD production and development site, a BE-MD.QA site, a BE-MD.TRY site, and lastly an ST-VA site.
-When reading zone information from the “@” directive of the configuration, LBSMD can treat special non-numeric values as the following: “@try” as the production zone within BE-MD.TRY, “@qa” as the production zone within BE-MD.QA, “@dev” as a development zone within the current site, and “@\*prod\*” (e.g. @intprod) as a production zone within the current site – where the production zone has a value of “1” and the development – “2”: so “@2” and “@dev” as well as “@1” and “@\*prod\*” are each equivalent.
+LBSMD is minimally aware of NCBI network layout and can generally guess its â€œsiteâ€ information from either an IP address or special location-role files located in the /etc/ncbi directory: a BE-MD production and development site, a BE-MD.QA site, a BE-MD.TRY site, and lastly an ST-VA site.
+When reading zone information from the â€œ@â€ directive of the configuration, LBSMD can treat special non-numeric values as the following: â€œ@tryâ€ as the production zone within BE-MD.TRY, â€œ@qaâ€ as the production zone within BE-MD.QA, â€œ@devâ€ as a development zone within the current site, and â€œ@\*prod\*â€ (e.g. @intprod) as a production zone within the current site â€“ where the production zone has a value of â€œ1â€ and the development â€“ â€œ2â€: so â€œ@2â€ and â€œ@devâ€ as well as â€œ@1â€ and â€œ@\*prod\*â€ are each equivalent.
 That makes the definition of zones more convenient by the %include directive with the pipe character:

     %include /etc/ncbi/role \|@    # define zone via the role file

-Suppose that the daemon detected its site as ST-VA and assigned it a value of 0x300; then the above directive assigns the current zone the value of 0x100 if the file reads “prod” or “1”, and zone 0x200 if the file reads “dev” or “2”.
-Note that if the file reads either “try” or “qa”, or “4”, the implied “@” directive will flag an error because of the mismatch between the resultant zone and the current site values.
+Suppose that the daemon detected its site as ST-VA and assigned it a value of 0x300; then the above directive assigns the current zone the value of 0x100 if the file reads â€œprodâ€ or â€œ1â€, and zone 0x200 if the file reads â€œdevâ€ or â€œ2â€.
+Note that if the file reads either â€œtryâ€ or â€œqaâ€, or â€œ4â€, the implied â€œ@â€ directive will flag an error because of the mismatch between the resultant zone and the current site values.

 Both zone and site (or site alone) can be permanently assigned with the command-line parameters and then may not be overridden from the configuration file(s).